norabolig/Boleyetal-Plaskett-2021/README.md

 Observing Opportunities
 -----------------------

-`dat` is a txt file that contains all of the resulting ephemerides at the time of transt, as `grepped` from the output files of `get_eph.py`.
+`dat` is a txt file that contains all of the resulting ephemerides at the time of transit, as `grepped` from the output files of `get_eph.py`.

 Observing Plan Rough Cut
 ------------------------